 - Short and long-term effects of gait retraining using real-time biofeedback to reduce knee hyperextension pattern in young women.
 Teran-Yengle P, Cole KJ, Yack HJ. https://www.ncbi.nlm.nih.gov/pubmed/27637090

-If you liked this article about “Cognitive motor training: use of dual tasks, virtual and augmented reality” you might also be interested in the following posts:
+If you enjoyed this article about cognitive-motor training, you might also be interested in the following articles:

 Leave a Reply